 Euless was the first Tarrant County city to implement recycling in apartments.
 In that same year, Euless began the blue bag recycling program.
-Since then, Euless has worked to increase recycling participation, while maintaining a low recycling cost for residents.
+Since then, Euless has worked to increase recycling participation, while maintaining a low recycling cost for residents with options for recycling containers.
 This innovative recycling program makes recycling more convenient for our residents and reduces waste.
 We believe this to be the first hybrid recycling program in all of Texas.

 The City of Euless has contracted with Community Waste Disposal (CWD) to provide residential single-family once a week curbside pickup service and multi-family recycling.
 Euless residents who live in multi-family complexes that participate in the recycling program can recycle materials in the booted container that is located on their property.
 Residents receive initial service/billing information from the Water Office.